Guided Random Forest and its application to data approximation: Results

 \subsection{Performance comparison on UCI datasets}

-The performance of GRAF has been evaluated on 115 UCI datasets\cite{Dua:2017} and compared against random forest\cite{breiman2001random}, gradient boosting\cite{friedman2001greedy}, and adaboost\cite{freund1997decision}.
-For comparison, we used the strategy as defined in Fernandez-Delgado \textit{et al.}\cite{fernandez2014we}.
-It uses 4-fold cross-validation on the whole dataset to compute the accuracy.
+The performance of GRAF has been evaluated on 115 UCI datasets~\cite{Dua:2017} and compared against random forest (RF)~\cite{breiman2001random}, gradient boosting (GB)~\cite{friedman2001greedy}, adaboost (ADA)~\cite{freund1997decision}, extremely randomized trees (ET)~\cite{geurts2006extremely}, xgboost (XGB)~\cite{chen2016xgboost}, and oblique tree (OT)~\cite{menze2011oblique}.
+Statistics of all 115 datasets are available in Table~\ref{dataStat}.
+The total number of samples across all datasets varies from 24 to $\sim 130$k.
+The count of features across datasets varies from 3 to 262.
+For comparison, we used the strategy as defined in Fernandez-Delgado \textit{et al.}~\cite{fernandez2014we}\footnote{Fernandez-Delgado et al. concluded that random forest is the best performing algorithm after comparing 179 classifiers.
+These results may be found at \url{http://persoal.citius.usc.es/manuel.fernandez.delgado/papers/jmlr/ data.tar.gz}}.
+They use four-fold cross-validation on the whole dataset to compute the performance.
 The training dataset contains 50\% of the total samples.

 The hyper-parameters are tuned using 5-fold cross-validation on the training dataset.
 For all methods, the number of estimators is tuned from $\{100, 200, 500, 1000, 2000\}$.
-For GRAF, random forest, and gradient boosting, the number of dimensions to be selected has been tuned from $\{\log_2(d), \sqrt{d}, d/2, d\}$, and the node is further split only if it has minimum samples, tuned between 2 and 5.
+For GRAF, RF, GB, ET, and OT, the number of dimensions to be selected ($M$) has been tuned from $\{\log_2(n), \sqrt{n}, n/2, n\}$, and the node is further split only if it has minimum samples, tuned between 2 and 5.
+For GRAF and OT, the number of trials (hyperplane search) $K$ is set to the value of $M$.

-The average of the test set accuracies across 4-folds of cross-validation has been tabulated in Table A1.
-For every dataset, the method with the highest accuracy has been highlighted.
-On 53 datasets, GRAF either outperforms or performs as good as other methods.
-On 94, 69, and 67 datasets, the performance of GRAF is either better or comparable, when compared with only adaboost, random forest, and gradient boosting, respectively.
-The other interesting observation is that GRAF has comparable or improved accuracies on UCI datasets of plant-margin, plant-shape, and plant-texture, which consist of the highest number of classes (100), when compared with other datasets considered for comparison.
+The average of the test set Cohen's kappa score across 4-folds of cross-validation has been tabulated in Table~\ref{kappaUCI}.
+For every dataset, the method with the highest score has been highlighted.
+On 33 datasets, GRAF outperforms all other methods.
+On 87, 66, 77, 71, 101, and 77 datasets, GRAF's performance is either better than or comparable with OT, ET, RF, GB, ADA, and XGB, respectively.